-Kerala’s startup Sascan Meditech Private Limited wins Start-up India Grand Challenge 2021 in medical devices category
+Kerala’s startup Sascan Meditech Private Limited has won the Pharma and Medical Devices Start-up India Grand Challenge 2021 in the medical devices category.

-A Kerala-based medical technology start-up has been adjudged the winner of Startup India Grand Challenge 2021 in the medical device category of the Government of India.
+A Kerala-based medical technology start-up has been adjudged the winner of Pharma and Medical Devices Grand Challenge 2021 organised by the Startup India, under DPIIT, Government of India, in the medical device category.

 Sascan Meditech, the start-up incubated at the SCTIMST-TIMed the Technology Business Incubator of Sree Chitra Tirunal Institute for MedicalSciences & Technology, Thiruvananthapuram, an autonomous institute of the Department of Science and Technology (DST), received a Cash grant of INR 15,00,000 at the Grand Challenge organized by Department of Pharmaceuticals, Govt of India along with Startup India and Investindia.org.